tdmrhn/Gallery-Lightbox/README.md

 = Does the plugin impact page loading speed? =

-Although extremely lightweight at only 2.75kb gzipped for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.
+Although extremely lightweight at only 2.85kb gzipped for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.
 This ensures minimal impact on page loading speed.

 = What if I encounter any issues or have feature requests? =

 If you encounter any issues, have feature requests, or need support, please visit the GitHub repository and create an issue.
 Our team will be happy to assist you.

 == Changelog ==

+= 0.5 =
+* Improved dLightbox.js code
+* Added auto carousel to thumbnails container if wider than viewport

 = 0.4 =
 * Improved double click to zoom